ryanlohyr/NUSDegs/docs/team/rohit.md

 **Feature:** Enables users to retrieve detailed descriptions of modules using their respective module codes.

 **What it does:** This feature allows users to obtain comprehensive descriptions of modules by inputting the module code.
-It serves as a valuable complement to the 'search' function, offering users more in-depth information about specific modules they find interesting or relevant.
+It offers users more in-depth information about specific modules they find interesting or relevant.

 **Justification:** Users often seek more detailed information about modules, and this feature addresses